Rushland Boy here, and we continue now with the Trump press conference.

 What are you going to do with the inner city?

-What did the inner city?
+What are the inner city?

-And he agreed the inner city is a mess.
+And he agreed, the inner city is a mess.

 It's been a mess for a long time.

-And she said, Would you meet with the CBC?
+And she said, would you meet with the CBC?

 Well, you set it up.